JCav23/Project5-PredictiveAnalytics-HeritageHousing/README.md

 #### Regression Analysis
 Our next three hypotheses will require the finshed and optimized ML model to perform a regression analysis for the selected features.
 We can then specify the features we wish to keep the same and which we want to vary in order to test our hypotheses to confirm our deny our assumptions.

+#### Regression Conclusion
+Our model was able to confirm Hypothesis three as correct, by varying the labels we wished to investigate in this case quality and condition, we were able to confirm that houses with a higher quality and condition have a higher sale price.

+Unfortunately we were unable to confirm hypotheses four and five.
+While we varied the features we aimed to investigate, our model is not powerful enough to be able to accurately predict the resulting difference in sale price.
+The features in question in this case number of bedrooms and year the houses were built in, did not prove to have enough importance when fitting and training the model to predict a change in sale price.

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks